S2GlobalMosaic/UserManual/docs/source/pages/TheMosaicHub.rst

 Mosaic Ordering
 ***************
-This page describes the process of ordering  mosaics, from defining the conditions to the download of the processed product.
+This section describes the process of ordering  mosaics, from defining the request to the download of the processed product.
-The ordering of :ref:`time_series` is described below.
+The ordering of :ref:`time_series` information is described further below.

 Mosaic Hub
 ==========

-The Mosaic Hub is located `here <https://apps.sentinel-hub.com/mosaic-hub/>`_.
+The Mosaic Hub is located `here <https://apps.sentinel-hub.com/mosaic-hub/>`_, here you can define your processing request and get time series information.
 However, in order to download the processed products, you will have to install the "Mosaic Downloader" App.
-In fact, this App has the same functionality like the browser instance.
-In order to avoid switching between browser and Mosaic Downloader, it might be more convenient to work with the App from the beginning.
+In fact, this App has the same functionality like the browser instance but also the data can be downloaded.
+In order to avoid switching between browser and Mosaic Downloader, it might be more convenient to work with the app from the beginning.

 Mosaic Downloader